About Dry Eye

 "Dr. Young and the staff were amazing!
 Dr. Young is a very passionate professional and is a expert in her fieldThe staff were outgoing and overall my experience was very welcoming and comfortable.Definitely recommend for anyone who suspects (or has) Dry Eye Syndrome Probably one of the most professional and effective clinics I've ever visited"- E. / Google / Oct 19, 2013

-The most common signs and symptoms of dry eye syndrome include burning sensation, redness, dryness, itchiness, and a gritty sensation or feeling like something is in the eye.
+The most common signs and symptoms of dry eye syndrome include burning sensation, redness, dryness, itchiness, and a gritty sensation or the feeling like something is in the eye.
 Additional symptoms may include light sensitivity, poor night vision, and overall blurred vision.
-We typically recommend that patients wear protective eyewear during the day to aid in reducing light sensitivity and to avoid driving at night.

-Dry eye syndrome is caused by the inability to produce sufficient or quality tears for proper eye lubrication and health.
-However, there are a number of factors that can contribute to this condition, such as advanced age, certain prescription drugs, hormonal changes (pregnancy or menopause), and medical conditions, like diabetes or blepharitis.
-Environmental elements, such as smoke, wind, or dry climates, can contribute to dry eye syndrome as well.
-Not blinking for long periods at a time, like when looking at a computer screen or TV, can increase tear evaporation, too.
+Dry eye syndrome is caused by the inability of the lacrimal gland to produce sufficient or quality tears for proper eye lubrication and ocular health.
+There are a number of factors that can contribute to this condition, including advanced age, certain prescription drugs, hormonal changes (pregnancy or menopause), and medical conditions, such as autoimmune disease or blepharitis.
+Environmental elements, such as smoke, wind, or dry climates may contribute to dry eye syndrome as well.
+Not blinking for long periods at a time, as often occurs when looking at a computer screen or TV, also exacerbates dry eyes.

 There are several treatment options available to help improve dry eye syndrome, including over-the-counter artificial tears, tear duct plugs, prescription eye drops, and amnion membrane therapy.
 The type of treatment selected will depend on the severity of your condition, personal preferences, and the recommendation of our board-certified ophthalmologists.
-With treatments, such as artificial tears or prescription drops, these are usually applied several times a day to help bring relief.
+Treatments, such as artificial tears or prescription drops, are usually applied several times a day to help bring relief.
 However, if eye drops are not providing sufficient improvement, we may recommend tear duct plugs.
-These are tiny silicone devices that are inserted into the tear duct to help conserve tear production for optimal moisture.
+These are tiny silicone devices that are inserted into the tear duct to help retain tears on the ocular surface.

-In severe cases, we may suggest amnion membrane therapy with the Eclipse allograft.
-This is a small piece of freeze-dried tissue that is extracted from the innermost layer of the placenta that is placed on the cornea to help aid in ocular surface reconstruction and healing.
+In severe cases, we may suggest amnion membrane therapy.
+This is a small piece of freeze-dried tissue, extracted from the innermost layer of the placenta, that is placed on the cornea to help aid in ocular surface reconstruction and healing.
 Once placed, the disc-like graft is smoothed to adhere to the natural contours of the eyeball and a specialized contact lens is placed over the eye.
-Patients will then be instructed to keep their eyes closed for 2 – 3 minutes and will be free to return to their daily activities once their treatment is complete.
+Patients will then be instructed to keep their eyes closed for 5-10 minutes and will be free to return to their daily activities once their treatment is complete.
 Aftercare instructions will be provided and a follow-up appointment is usually scheduled after several days.